morenopc/twitnerario/README.md

 The idea
 --------

 The city of [Vitória-ES](https://maps.google.com/maps?q=vit%C3%B3ria+brazil&ie=UTF8&hnear=Vit%C3%B3ria+-+Esp%C3%ADrito+Santo,+Brasil&t=m&z=12) implemented a GPS bus tracking system called [Ponto-Vitória](http://rast.vitoria.es.gov.br/pontovitoria/) where it's possible, after locating the desired bus stop, search for the next times that a bus will pass.
-Based on this system idea came the idea of ​​integration with Twitter (Twitter + Horário = [Twitnerário](http://twitnerario-moreno.getup.io/)) where you can schedule and receive tweets (reminders) in expected time that the bus will pass.
+Based on this system idea came the idea of ​​integration with Twitter (Twitter + Horário = Twitnerário) where you can schedule and receive tweets (reminders) in expected time that the bus will pass.

 How to use
 ----------

-To schedule a tweet in [Twitnerário](http://twitnerario-moreno.getup.io/) are three steps ([visit the site](http://twitnerario-moreno.getup.io/)):
+To schedule a tweet in Twitnerário are three steps:

 1. Find the point number (search by street name, neighborhood or landmark)
 2. Enter your twitter, time and frequency